Contact angle measurement

-In order to get the most accurate and reliable results with contact angle measurement, it is necessary to prepare the samples with great care.
-As suggested in the previous section, proper cleaning of the sample has a substantial effect on the results.
+To get the most accurate and reliable results from a contact angle measurement, it is necessary to prepare the samples with great care.
 A good practice is to clean and dry the sample material in such a way that it becomes as clean and neutral as possible.
 In repeated measurements, the same spot should never be used.
-Even with careful handling, cleaning, and drying, the sample will be affected by the placement of the drop and the following measurements can produce inaccurate results.
-In other words, a new fresh spot of the sample should be used for each repeated measurement.
+Even with careful handling, cleaning, and drying, the sample will be affected by the placement of the drop, and subsequent measurements can produce inaccurate results.

 Need a contact angle analysis?

-Measurlabs offers contact angle testing services of high quality with fast results and affordable prices.
+Measurlabs offers contact angle testing services with fast results and competitive prices.
 If you have any questions about your sample or its suitability for the method, our experts are always happy to help.
-You can contact us through the form below or by emailing us at email@example.com.
+You can contact us through the form below or at firstname.lastname@example.org.